ayaha-n/jishupuro_pkg/README.md

 https://www.linuxcapable.com/how-to-install-python-3-8-on-debian-linux/#google_vignette .

 Now, visit http://<radxa's ip>:8085/jishupuro_pkg/hume_control_getip.html and fill in the blank with your radxa's IP adress, press "Set IP Address" button.
+Note that it may doesn't work on Chrome and please try on Safari in that case.
+(2024.5.9)

 You can start the program by pressing "Start Hume", and stop it by "Stop Hume".